A-Duskin/csci_331_finalProject/Development Notes.md

 - Changed 'UI Testing' File Name to 'FinalProject'
 - Create Account fields MUST be not null to create an account
 - 'Select Version' buttons appear on Create Account and Log In page
+- Log Out now uses its own logic for redirect

 ## Brian's Notes
 ### First push